Kaiō Hiroyuki: Challenge for yokozuna

 After becoming an ōzeki Kaiō won four more championships and came close to yokozuna promotion on a number of occasions.
 In March 2001 he won his second championship, losing only to the two yokozuna Takanohana and Musashimaru, and finishing on 13–2, one win ahead of them and Musōyama.
 His third yūshō came in July 2001, when in the absence of Takanohana he clinched the title on the fourteenth day by defeating Musashimaru.
 However he was denied the chance of going for consecutive yūshō because after each of these triumphs he had to withdraw from the following tournament with sciatica in his lower back, a chronic problem which continued to restrict his mobility for the rest of his career.
 He was three times a runner-up in 2002, and then after finishing runner up in consecutive tournaments in March and May 2003 he took the July championship, defeating his only rival Chiyotaikai on the final day to win the yūshō with a 12–3 record.
 However, after injuring himself in training he could win only seven bouts in the following tournament.

+On 6 October 2001, JR Kyushu started a new train service named after him from Hakata to his home town Nōgata, making it one of the few JR trains named after a living person.
+Kaiō was also invited to the launching ceremony, but eventually did not attend because of his health issues.

 In 2004, a year in which Kaiō was injury-free, he was runner-up in March, and then won the September tournament virtually unchallenged after two of his three ōzeki rivals dropped out injured and yokozuna Asashōryū could score only 9–6.
 He finished on 13–2, two wins ahead of rank-and-filers Tochinonada and Kyokushūzan.
 In the crucial following tournament in November, he dropped his opening bout to Kotomitsuki and then was surprisingly defeated by newcomer Hakuhō on Day 10 and sekiwake Miyabiyama on Day 12.
 Although he defeated Asashōryū on the final day to finish runner-up to the yokozuna with twelve wins, it was one win short of the thirteen deemed necessary by the Sumo Association for promotion.
 Kaiō was set another target of thirteen wins in the following January 2005 tournament, but pulled out with a shoulder injury on the 9th day.
 This proved to be his final attempt at yokozuna promotion.
 Due to his injuries he was kadoban (in danger of demotion from ōzeki) a total of thirteen times, a record second only to Chiyotaikai.